rnowling/rnowling.github.io/_posts/2015-04-02-installing-ocaml.md

 categories: "software engineering"
 ---

 I recently decided to learn more about functional programming by developing a few projects in OCaml and reading [Real World OCaml](https://realworldocaml.org/).
-Setting up the OCaml environment provded to be a bit of a challenge, however.
+Setting up the OCaml environment proved to be a bit of a challenge, however.

 For my environment, I'm using the OCaml compiler, `ocamlbuild` tool, [OPAM](https://opam.ocaml.org/) package manager, and several libraries including Jane Street Capital's Core library.
 I'm using the [taureg](https://github.com/ocaml/tuareg) emacs mode for editing.